chaack1/QuantumCards/README.md

 * A way for the user to add defined gates.
 * A way for players to give parameters to parameterized gates.
 * Difficulty modes that hide information about the wavefunction, or introduce noise to the measurements.
-* Variations on the base game, like including extra qbits owned by noone that can give extra points to players who manipulate them properly.
+* Variations on the base game, like including extra qbits owned by no one that can give extra points to players who manipulate them properly.